Seo Sook-hyang

 Seo Sook-hyang is a South Korean television screenwriter.
-She made her writing debut after 나의 가장 사랑스러운 적 won at a KBS drama-writing competition and was aired in December 2002 on the single-episode anthology Drama City.
+She made her writing debut after 나의 가장 사랑스러운 적 won at a KBS drama-writing competition and aired in December 2002 on the single-episode anthology Drama City.
 Seo became best known for writing low-key romantic comedy-dramas, notably Pasta (2010), which focuses on an arrogant chef at an Italian restaurant and his meek yet determined underling.
 She continued to collaborate with Pasta TV director Kwon Seok-jang on Romance Town (2011) and Miss Korea (2013).